FeroxFoxxo/MQReawaken/README.md

 My email is feroxfoxxo@gmail.com if you need to get into contact with me directly.

-The logo above was made by Z6mbie, in [Grobold](https://www.dafont.com/grobold.font) font.
+The logo above was made by Z6mbie through vector art.
+Big thanks to him for the design!

 #### None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by any affiliates of the original game.